 In an ideal world, we’d take a proactive approach towards tackling South Korea’s long-integrated cultural beliefs that surround the consumption dog meat.
 By educating the next generation, we can interrupt this cycle of misinformation and promote a more compassionate, kinder future for all.
 Sadly, it isn’t that straightforward…

-Dog meat is neither legal nor explicitly banned in South Korea.
-It is, however, illegal to educate or advocate against the meat trade, which makes launching any kind of education programme virtually impossible.
+Dog meat is neither legal nor explicitly banned in South Korea, while the practices surrounding it are widely absent from classrooms, which makes launching any kind of education programme virtually impossible.

 As such, sterilisation would do little to stop the brutality.